psychdatascience/FDS-CourseOne/tutorial006_Instructions.md

 ``.../GitHub/PythonTutorials/datasets`` folder

+(or similar – the important thing is that your "datasets" folder is a subfolder of wherever you are going to keep your Jupyter notebooks)

 ##### Note:
 Don't use spaces in your file or folder names for this class (or when using R for that matter).
 Even though your computer's operating system allows it, it wreaks havoc when you try to read and write files from your own programs.